Khiara Keating

-Khiara Ilhaan Keating (/kiˈɑːrə ɪlˈhɑːn/ kee-AR-ə-_-il-HAHN; born 27 June 2004) is an English professional footballer who currently plays as a goalkeeper for Women's Super League club Manchester City and the England national team.
+Khiara Ilhaan Keating (/kiˈɑːrə ɪlˈhɑːn/ kee-AR-ə-_-il-HAHN; born 27 June 2004) is an English professional footballer who currently plays as a goalkeeper for Women's Super League club Liverpool and the England national team.

 Early life

 Keating grew up in Ardwick, Manchester, where her mother set up a team for her to play in, initially as a striker.
 She trialed for Manchester United as a goalkeeper at 6 years-old.
 Keating played for Manchester United until the age of 11, before moving across to the City academy.
 She is of mixed English and Jamaican descent.